FanDuel, DraftKings shut down daily fantasy sports games in New York

 The companies have raised hundreds of millions of dollars from investors including Fox Sports, Major League Baseball, the National Hockey League, KKR & Co LP, Raine Group, Google Capital and the venture arms of Time Warner Inc and Comcast Corp.

-DraftKings also partnered with Major League Baseball to advertise in ballparks, while FanDuel signed partnerships with several NFL teams.

-Additional reporting by Jim Odato in Albany, N.Y.; Editing by Richard Chang and Peter Cooney
+DraftKings also partnered with Major League Baseball to advertise in ballparks while FanDuel signed partnerships with several NFL teams.
+(Additional reporting by Jim Odato in Albany)